shm-unesp/PAMELA/README.md

 __________________________________________________________________________________________________
 # How to cite

-The data are still available for non-commercial research under the following terms: (i) the SHM Lab at UNESP/Ilha Solteira should be acknowledged as the source of the data; (ii) in publications, relevant publications by members of the SHM Lab at UNESP/Ilha Solteira should be cited; (iii) this benchmark should be cited as PAMELA.
+The data are still available for non-commercial research under the following terms: (i) the SHM Lab at GMSInt and UNESP/Ilha Solteira should be acknowledged as the source of the data; (ii) in publications, relevant publications by members of the GMSInt and SHM Lab UNESP/Ilha Solteira should be cited; (iii) this benchmark should be cited as PAMELA.

 This dataset was used in this publication: